 Schedule a Group Visit

 During the regular semesters special showings may be arranged for groups with a minimum size of 20.
-If you have a group that would like to visit the planetarium, please contact Dr. Rhett Herman (firstname.lastname@example.org email is preferred or 540-831-5441).
-Please note that we will try to accommodate these requests based on the availability of an operator to run the show.
+If you have a group that would like to visit the planetarium, please contact Dr. Rhett Herman at firstname.lastname@example.org (email preferred) or 540-831-5441.
+Please note that we will try to accommodate these requests based on our availability for the date/time request.

 Saturday Sep 6